steelproxy/twitta/README.md

 3. Configure the JSON file: Ensure you have a config.json file set up as described in the "Setup" section.

 4. Run the binary: Execute the binary directly.
-- On macOS/Linux enter your shell of choice and run:
+- On macOS enter your shell of choice and run:
 ```bash
 chmod +x ./twitta
 ./twitta